Skip to main content

 13. Purchase small ENERGY STAR-rated appliances when possible.

 14. Replace incandescent light bulbs with LED bulbs, especially on the lights used most often, such as kitchen and bathroom lights.
-Mass Save can provide these for qualified fixtures during the no-cost during the Home Energy Assessment.
+Mass Save can provide these for qualified fixtures at no cost during the Home Energy Assessment.

 15. Move furniture and obstructions away from vents and radiators so that heating, cooling, and air flow are not obstructed.